V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkengi / mukengi : supervisor, guard, security officer

-– nkeni : seed, grain, pod / cup
+– nkeni : seed, grasses seed, grain, pod / cup

-– nkenka : crampon / a little
+– nkenka : crampon / kind of game

-– nke-nke : tiny, minuscule
+– nkenke / nkenkenke : very small, tiny, minute, minuscule

 – nkenkinia : cadaveric odour, cadaverous smell